curious-attempt-bunny/mud2.net/mudiiclient/index.md

 # What is this?

 Mudiiclient is a MUD client specifically tailored to MUD2.
-Havoc has been maintaining this client since 2000.
-So it's super robust, blazingly fast, and has a streamlined interface that's entirely driven by the keyboard.
+It's super robust, blazingly fast, and has a streamlined interface that's entirely driven by the keyboard.

 # Installation